dhellmann/pymotw-3/source/array/index.rst

     :caption:
     :start-after: #end_pymotw_header

-This example illustrates reading the data "raw", directly from the binary file, versus reading it into a new array and converting the bytes to the appropriate types.
+This example illustrates reading the data "raw," meaning directly from the binary file, versus reading it into a new array and converting the bytes to the appropriate types.